18 Month Sleep Regression And How To Get Through It FAST

 As your toddler becomes more independent, they will need you to set some consistent boundaries in order to help them feel better able to cope.

-Realising they are capable of doing so many new things can be very overwhelming for a little one!
+Realising they are capable of doing so many new things can be very overwhelming for a child.

-So, make sure you have consistent routines and boundaries in place during the day to help your toddler learn how to respond to established routines for naps and bedtimes.
+So, make sure you have a consistent sleep schedule in place during the day to help your toddler learn how to respond to established routines for naps and bedtimes.

 2. Take A Look At Mealtimes

-As your toddler becomes more active around 18 months, they may have an increase in appetite.
+As your toddler becomes more active around 18 months of age, they may have an increase in appetite.

-This could mean that you need to make sure they have enough to eat before bedtime to avoid them waking at night due to hunger (another hidden cause of the 18 month sleep regression!)
+This could mean that you need to make sure they have enough to eat before bedtime to avoid them waking at night due to hunger.

-Try offering a healthy pre-bedtime snack such as apple slices and peanut butter or some yoghurt before bed to help them sleep through the night.
+Try offering a healthy pre-bedtime snack such as apple slices, peanut butter, or some yoghurt before bed to help them sleep through the night.

 PS: The wonderful Edwena at My Little Eater has some great Toddler Bedtime Snacks to try, so be sure to check her out too.